27 Ecommerce optimization tips that drive conversions

 Section 1: UX optimizations

-On the technical side of things, here are a few small tweaks you can make today that will start working for you tomorrow.
+On the technical side of things, here are a few small ecommerce optimization tips you can implement today that will start working for you tomorrow.

 Tip #1 Regularly check for synonym opportunities

 Just last week, I was doing research in the Searchspring Management console and noticed that one of our fashion retailers had DOZENS of search queries every day for the term “bathing suit”.
 At first, I shrugged it off thinking that they probably didn’t sell swimwear.
 I was wrong.
 In this situation, simply creating a synonym that directed users from the term “bathing suit” to their selection of swimwear would help hundreds of visitors each month.

 That very same store was being bombarded with hundreds of searches for variations of the term “prom dress”.
 Again, the word “prom” wasn’t in their product data, so the search engine believed that this type of dress didn’t exist on their store even though they did sell formal dresses and evening gowns.

 At the very least, you should be looking into the search terms of your shoppers on a seasonal basis.
 This especially makes sense if you’re a fashion retailer.
 The “prom” season, for example, is generally about three months long.